The Authority on Every Card

 Choose Paze at checkout and pay with your Chase card

 Select Paze as the payment method, confirm your eligible Sapphire or Freedom card, and place the order.
-The 10x posts automatically on up to $1,500 of purchases each month, stacked on the points your card already earns.
+The $10 back posts automatically, and the 10x posts on up to $1,500 of purchases each month, stacked on the points your card already earns.

-This is a targeted, limited time offer.
-It runs May 1 through December 31, 2026 and is available only to cardmembers who receive the offer, so open the Chase app, go to the Benefits and travel tab, then Benefits, to see if your card qualifies.
-Eligible cards are the Sapphire Reserve, Sapphire Preferred, Freedom, Freedom Unlimited, and Freedom Flex.
-As with Rakuten, the points only multiply because you are paying with a rewards card, so always run these purchases through your strongest Chase card.
+Two limited time offers, two end dates.
+The spend $10, get $10 back promotion runs through September 10, 2026 on eligible cards with nothing to activate.
+The 10x Ultimate Rewards bonus runs through December 31, 2026, is targeted, and covers the Sapphire Reserve, Sapphire Preferred, Freedom, Freedom Unlimited, and Freedom Flex, so open the Chase app, go to the Benefits and travel tab, then Benefits, to confirm it.
+As with Rakuten, points and credits only stack because you are paying with a rewards card, so always run these purchases through your strongest Chase card.

 How Cardocrat Works